 If you are a first-time college student, initial testing will be required prior to your first semester.
 With the Texas Success Initiative, a variety of assessments are approved for this initial testing.
-Students with specific scores from ACT, SAT, or TAKS may be exempt.
+Students with specific scores from ACT or SAT may be exempt.
 Documentation of exemption is required.
 You may be asked to provide test scores, transcripts, military documents, etc., to claim your exemption.
 Contact the Lee College Counseling Center for more information.

 Other exemptions include:

-- Students who have graduated with an associate or baccalaureate degree from an accredited Texas institution of higher education.
+- Students who have graduated with an associate or baccalaureate degree.

 - Transfer students who have completed certain college-level course work, as determined by Lee College, will be exempt.
 Students with this coursework should meet with a counselor or advisor for more information.

 - Students who have attended any Texas institution and have been determined to have met readiness standards by that institution.
 This must be posted on the student’s official transcript.

 - Students serving on active duty as a member of the U.S. armed forces, the Texas National Guard, or as a member of a reserve component of the U.S. armed forces and have been serving for at least three years preceding enrollment.

 - Students who on or after Aug.
 1, 1990, were honorably discharged, retired, or released from active duty as a member of the armed forces, the Texas National Guard, or serve as a member of a reserve component of the U.S. armed forces.

 - Students enrolled in a level 1 certificate (typically those workforce certificates with less than 43 semester credit hours.